Zipcoder/reveal-slides.tcus/md/collections-list,arraylist,linkedlist,set.md

 -
 ## `TreeSet`
 * Similar to `HashSet`
-* Maintains order of elements.
-* Can only handle objects which implement `Comparable`
+* Can only be populated by objects which implement `Comparable`
+* Sorts elements after each insertion
+  * Sort is dependent on implementation of `compareTo`

 -